Skip to main content

 LAXMI TEMPLE

-The Kuldevi of The Newsletters
+The Kuldevi of The Newalkars

 The Lakshmi Temple, next to a pond known as ‘Laxmi Tal’ is intimately linked to the life of Rani Laxmibai of Jhansi.
+The Rani used to regularly pray at this shrine.

 MURLI MANOHAR MANDIR